1. Consider your career goals first:

 - Have you read about the career field?

 - Note: Using FOCUS-2 , a self-paced, online career and education planning tool. and reading career related books can be very helpful in answering these questions.
-Many career planning resources are available in the Student Development Center Resource Library, and you can begin searching FOCUS-2 here
+Many career planning resources are available on-line and in the Career Development and Planning office, and you can begin searching FOCUS-2 here.

 2. Identify graduate programs in your areas of interest.
 Send for information/catalogs or go on-line to research programs and their requirements